tchen01/tchen01.github.io/research/publications/predict_and_recompute_cg.md

 ![**Figure 2.** Strong scaling of variants on sample problem.](imgs/strong_scale.svg)

-Despite the advances presented in this paper,  there is still significant room for  future  work  on  high  performance  conjugate  gradient  variants,  especially  in  thedirection of further decreasing the communication costs.
+Despite the advances presented in this paper,  there is still significant room for  future  work  on  high  performance  conjugate  gradient  variants,  especially  in  the direction of further decreasing the communication costs.